 5. Which foods lower cholesterol?

-Here’s a list of the top cholesterol-lowering foods, and how much you should eat on a daily basis (I try to eat at least 3 of these foods every day):-
+Here’s a list of the top cholesterol-lowering foods, and daily recommended amounts (I try to eat at least 3 of these foods every day):-

 - Oats – 2/3 of a cup